Roly5573/Advice-Project/README.md

 - A simplistic text logo is used for the navbar.

 ![logo](assets/images/logo1.png)
-- Fully Responsive Navbar consisting of advice telephone number link for mobile, and dropdown links to other sections within the website.
+- Fully Responsive Navbar consisting of an advice telephone number link for mobile use, and dropdown links to other sections contained within the website.
 ![navbar](assets/rmedia/readme_navbar.png)

 - Animated Hero image upon site opening.
 ![hero_image](assets/rmedia/readme_hero_image.png)
 - Photograph of a painting credited to the artist Louis Burleigh Bruhl circa 1891.
-- Full editable rights is granted to me by the Havering Libraries Local Studies Centre - who possess the original artwork, along with others which may in the future, be utilised without restrictions.
+- Full editable rights is granted to me by the Havering Libraries Local History Studies Centre - who possess the original artwork, along with others, which may in the future, be utilised without restrictions.
-- A search box which integrates with the public search function on the Citizens Advice Website.
+- A search box that integrates with the public search function on the Citizens Advice Website.
 Here is a link to the main [Citizens Advice Homepage.](https://www.citizensadvice.org.uk)
-- A Welcome section including a table highlighting social issues affecting clients at Citizens Advice in Havering.
+- A Welcome section, including a table highlighting social issues affecting local clients at Citizens Advice in Havering.
 - The table creation was inspired by an exercise from the Bootstrap Whiskey course material.
  ![welcome](assets/rmedia/readme_welcome.png)
  - [Read more about Citizens Advice](https://www.citizensadvice.org.uk/about-us/about-us1/introduction-to-the-citizens-advice-service/)
  ## Introduction to Citizens Advice at Romford
-- Brief introduction to Citizens Advice in Romford including a map for directions.
+- A brief introduction to Citizens Advice in Romford including a map for directions.
 ![about_romford](assets/rmedia/readme_about_ca_romford.png)
 ## Help and Advice
 - Mostly public Citizens Advice Links which include some active Telephone Numbers available for mobile devices.